froland/semisecu/presentation/tableofcontents.md

 > researchers what they claimed was their password in answer to a survey
 > question in exchange for a cheap pen.

-Protection: education, frameworks of trust
+Protection: education, framework of trust

 ### Phishing